YuanpengHou/FashionNews/README.md

 ## Jetpack Navigation

-Jetpack Navigation Component: [Official Getting Started](https://developer.android.com/guide/navigation) and [Documentation](https://developer.android.com/jetpack/androidx/releases/navigation).
+Jetpack Navigation Component: [Navigation](https://developer.android.com/guide/navigation) and [Documentation](https://developer.android.com/jetpack/androidx/releases/navigation).
 Single activity paradigm with multiple fragments.
 Page navigation and app flow is controlled in one place, a navigation graph.
 The benefits are:
 - Declarative visual screen flow and navigation all in one.